Declares the name of a structure and introduces the definition of the variables, properties, events, and procedures that the structure comprises.

 Member Declaration.
 You must declare every member of a structure.
 A structure member cannot be Protected or Protected Friend because nothing can inherit from a structure.
 The structure itself, however, can be Protected or Protected Friend.

-You must declare at least one nonshared variable or nonshared, noncustom event in a structure.
+You can declare zero or more nonshared variables or nonshared, noncustom events in a structure.
 You cannot have only constants, properties, and procedures, even if some of them are nonshared.

 Initialization.
 You cannot initialize the value of any nonshared data member of a structure as part of its declaration.
 You must either initialize such a data member by means of a parameterized constructor on the structure, or assign a value to the member after you have created an instance of the structure.